-Yes, if the economizer can meet 100 percent of the 1,500-ton load at 50°F dry bulb and below or 45°F wet bulb and below.
+Yes, if the economizer can meet 100 percent of the 1,500-ton load at 40°F drybulb and 35°F wetbulb.
 The design conditions in §140.9(a) would require a different heat exchanger and cooling towers than the conditions in §140.4(e) for nonprocess spaces for a given expected load.
 The load on the cooling towers, while in economizer-only mode, is lower than the design load even if the computer room load is constant because the towers do not have to reject the heat from the chillers.
 Furthermore, there are no redundancy requirements in the energy code.
 Many data centers have more cooling towers than needed to meet the design load so that the design load can be met even if one or more towers is not available.
 If the system is capable of running all cooling towers in economizer-only mode, then all towers can be included in the calculation for determining compliance with this requirement.

-A new data center is built with chilled water CRAH units sized to provide 100 percent of the cooling for the IT equipment.
+A new data center is built with chilled water CRAH units sized to provide 100% of the cooling for the IT equipment.
 The building also has louvered walls that can open to bring in outside air and fans on the roof that can exhaust air.
 Does this design meet the requirements of §140.9(a)1?